Vaisala Seeks To Remove Greenwashing From Carbon Capture With A New Measurement Solution

 “Our new probe measures directly in the gas flow and shows test results in real time.
 This level of transparency and proof is essential for process optimization, building trust with stakeholders, and demonstrating genuine commitment to sustainability,” concludes Salovaara.

 The MGP241 will be available for purchase starting today.
-For more information, please visit: vaisala.com/mgp241
+For more information, please visit: vaisala/mgp241

 ###